-Assessment of Board and Board Committees and individual Director's performance is carried out annually through evaluation questionnaires.
-The questionnaire has evaluations on the Board and Board Committees, on peer performance, and on self-assessment on independence.
+The questionnaire sent to Directors has evaluations on the Board and Board Committees, on peer performance, and on self-assessment on independence.
 Issues such as Board composition, Board independence, Board dynamics and culture, Board processes, information management, investor relations and corporate social responsibility, oversight of strategy and performance, support and recognition of Management, effectiveness of the Board in fulfilling its role of creating and delivering sustainable value to shareholders (while also keeping other stakeholders' interests in balance), benchmarking with industry peers, effectiveness of Board Committees, PCEO performance and succession planning, Directors' development and management and risk management are covered.
-For the peer evaluation, the Directors are encouraged to provide comments about the contribution of their peers, the objective of which is to show whether each Director has demonstrated his or her willingness and ability to constructively challenge and contribute effectively to the Board, and his or her commitment to his or her roles on the Board.
+For the peer evaluation contained in such questionnaire, the Directors are encouraged to provide comments about the contribution of their peers, the objective of which is to show whether each Director has demonstrated his or her willingness and ability to constructively challenge and contribute effectively to the Board, and his or her commitment to his or her roles on the Board.